 Tier C – Low-end

-There is also a Tier C classification for power supply units, in addition to Tier A and Tier B. (PSUs).
-These units are considered entry-level, or budget options and usually have lower performance and fewer features than those in the higher tiers.
+There is also a Tier C among PSU Tier List for power supply units and Tier A and Tier B. (PSUs).
+These units are considered entry-level or budget options and usually have lower performance and fewer features than those in the higher tiers.

 The quality of the parts used is the main difference between Tier C PSUs and those in higher tiers.
 Tier C units often use cheaper parts that may not last as long or work as well as those in higher-tier units.
 This could cause the PSU to work less well and last less long.